Fantastik-open/Any/README.md

 ### A small-scale social media website

 ## Introduction: What is Any?
 Welcome to the GitHub Repository for Any!
-This website was created as the final project for [CS50x 2020](https://cs50.harvard.edu/x/2020/).
+This website was created as my final project for [CS50x 2020](https://cs50.harvard.edu/x/2020/).
 I was not content leaving this website the way it is, so I created this repository to grow it.
-While there isn't much this website __*can*__ do, you can help me develop this website.
+While there isn't much this website can do __*yet*__, you can help me develop this website.

 ## How can you help me develop this website?
 To develop this website, you can download the files and create a repository of your own.
 Upgrade the code, with comments showing what changes you have made __(format shown below)__.